 The principles of academic honesty and professional ethics will be vigorously enforced in this course, following the IU Code of Student Rights, Responsibilities, and Conduct, the Informatics Academic Regulations, and the CS Program Statement on Academic Integrity.

 This includes the usual standards on an acknowledgment of help, contributions and joint work, even when you are encouraged to build on libraries and other software written by other people.
 Any code or other assignments you turn in for grading and credit must be your individual work (except for group projects).
 Even if you work with a study group (which is encouraged), the work you turn in must be exclusively your own.
 If you turn in work done together with, or with the assistance of, anyone else other than the instructors, this is an instance of cheating.

 Cases of academic misconduct (e.g., cheating, fabrication, plagiarism, interference, or facilitating academic dishonesty) will be reported to the Office of the Dean of Students.
 Typical consequences include an automatic F grade in the course.

-Your submission of work to be graded in this class implies acknowledgement of this policy.
+Your submission of work to be graded in this class implies acknowledgment of this policy.
 If you need clarification or have any questions, please see the instructor during office hours.